Anti-Iranian sentiment: After Safavid conversion of Iran to Shia Islam

-Modern times
+Modern era

 Iraq

 It was in Baghdad where the first Arab nationalists, mainly of Palestinian and Syrian descent, formed the basis of their overall philosophies.
 Prominent among them were individuals such as Mohammad Amin al-Husayni (the Mufti of Jerusalem) and Syrian nationalists such as Shukri al-Quwatli and Jamil Mardam.
 Sati' al-Husri, who served as advisor to the Ministry of Education and later as Director General of Education and Dean of the College of Law, was particularly instrumental in shaping the Iraqi educational system.
 Other prominent Pan-Arabists were Michel Aflaq and Khairallah Talfah, as well as Sati' al-Husri, Salah al-Din al-Bitar, Zaki al-Arsuzi and Sami Shwkat (brother of Naji Shawkat).
 These individuals formed the nucleus and genesis of true pan-Arabism.

-Sati' al-Husri's campaigns against schools suspected of being positive towards Persia are well documented.
-One dramatic example is found in the 1920s when the Iraqi Ministry of Education ordered Husri to appoint Muhammad Al-Jawahiri as a teacher in a Baghdad school.
-A short excerpt of Husri's interview with the teacher is revealing: